federica-angiolari/bimolecular_collision/README.md

   - VELOC.DAT: file for initial velocities for DFTB+, in m/s.

-  - riepilogo_traj:  there are written all the number of initial geometries, with their impact factor(b) and target's angles orientation.
+  - summ_traj:  there are written all the number of initial geometries, with their impact factor(b) and target's angles orientation.

   - dftb_in.hsd: input file for dynamic DFTB+.